PharmGKB/PharmCAT/docs/methods/PharmCAT-Modules.md

 The `VCF Preprocessor` module is responsible for normalizing the input VCF.
 See [VCF Preprocessor](/using/VCF-Preprocessor) for details.

-The `Named AlleleMatcher` module is responsible for calling diplotypes for a sample based on a VCF file.
+The `Named Allele Matcher` module is responsible for calling diplotypes for a sample based on a VCF file.
 For an overview on how this works, see [Named Allele Matcher 101](/methods/NamedAlleleMatcher-101)

 The `Phenotyper` module is reponsible for translating diplotypes and other genotype information into gene-specific phenotypes.
 For example, CYP2C19 `*2/*4` is a poor metabolizer.